pilight/pilight/docs/source/protocols/api/program/lirc.rst

      "protocol": "lirc"
    }

-Whenever, a connection to Lirc is lost, pilight will try to automatically reconnect.
+Whenever the connection to Lirc is lost, pilight will try to automatically reconnect.

 All signal processing will be done by Lirc, so make sure you have a working Lirc configuration.
 Tutorials on this can be found all around the internet.